jrincayc/rationality-ai-zombies/README.md

 The file images/cover_image.png can be used for the cover.

+The file images/back_cover.png can be used for a back cover.

 This is for 8 1/2 inch by 11 inch pages.

 ## Creating a Printed Version with Lulu